fangohr/oommf/oommf/Readme.txt

 Before you can do anything with OOMMF, you must have Tcl/Tk installed on your computer.
 The Tcl/Tk Core is available for free download from the Tcl Developer eXchange at <URL:http://www.tcl.tk/>.
-We recommend the latest Tcl/Tk releases, currently 8.6.4.
-The oldest versions of Tcl/Tk compatible with OOMMF varies with the computing platform, but any installation likely to be found should be acceptable.
+We recommend the latest Tcl/Tk releases, currently 8.6.6.
+The oldest versions of Tcl/Tk compatible with OOMMF varies with the computing platform, but most installations likely to be found should be acceptable.
-Please note as exceptions that releases 8.6.2, 8.6.3, 8.5.17, and 8.5.18 of Tcl should be avoided as they include I/O bugs that interfere with OOMMF's ability to reliably record output in the file system.
+Please note as exceptions that releases 8.6.2, 8.6.3, 8.5.16, and 8.5.17 of Tcl should be avoided as they include I/O bugs that interfere with OOMMF's ability to reliably record output in the file system.
 OOMMF software does not support any alpha or beta versions of Tcl/Tk.